peterszerzo/scaling-tricks-for-geo/README.md

 	});
 	// proceed to rendering

-To supplement this simple GeoJSON builder, I added support for messy, inconsistent data that may contain latitude and longitude values under different keys to work with data that has inconsistent format, or to avoid reconfiguring parsing methods to accommodate different datasets.
-Leaving it at that for the moment, though, onwards to the next data set, which looks like this:
+As a bonus feature, I added support for messy, inconsistent data that may contain latitude and longitude values under different keys.
+This allowed me to work with data that has inconsistent format without the need to reconfigure parsing methods each time.

+Leaving it at that for now, our next dataset looks like this:

 	// 2013 population data taken from Wikipedia for demonstration purposes. statesData = [